 Right now, I’m juggling:

 - My personal life, including stuff I do alone, stuff I do with my husband or friends, and babysitters’ comings and goings.

 cookingcoordinator at a local preschool, which involves different lesson plans for classes as well as organizing all the kids’ meals.

 workfor Percolate Kitchen, like scheduling social media promotions and blog posts.

-course workfor my workshop, Uncomplicated Kitchen, including interviews and video trainings.
+courseworkfor my workshop, Uncomplicated Kitchen, including setting up interviews and writing out video training.

 - Plus things like bill paying, meal planning, etc.